Remove 2017 Remove E-rate Remove Tools

 Doug Levin

-I have a bit more to say about some of these topics, so stay tuned… Otherwise, here’s what caught my eye these past two weeks – news, tools, and reports about education, public policy, technology, and innovation – including a little bit about why.
-A Thinking Person’s Guide to EdTech News (2017 Week 28 and 29 Combined Edition).
+Otherwise, here’s what caught my eye this week – news, tools, and reports about education, public policy, technology, and innovation – including a little bit about why.
+A Thinking Person’s Guide to EdTech News (2017 Week 16 Edition).
+Tagged on: April 24, 2017 Uber’s C.E.O.
+Strong opinions may be weakly held.

 Insiders